kailash-manasarovar/statement/docs/timeline/2023/april.md

     - I wonder if Maria was referring to Paqui's expressed desire that I kill myself, perhaps.

 - Anyway, around this time, Maria is very stressed about the next year's assigned work from the Generalitat and keeps talking about how she is probably going to get a job at the superior conservatory in Valencia.
-- Knowing what I know now, it seems to me this would require some "enchufe", meaning a level of benevolence from those who can pull strings; i.e. Dominic.
+- Knowing what I know now, it seems to me this would require some "enchufe", meaning a level of benevolence from those who can pull strings; i.e. Domingo.

 !!! info "Supplemental"
     - Maria has been extremely stressed with regards to me getting my Spanish medical card.